 - (1) Final ecosystem services as an input to firms, that are used to produce goods or services that are sold to other firms or directly to households.
 E.g. agricultural production.
-These are usually direct and indirect use values in TEV. - (2) Final ecosystem services as an input to households, that are used to produce a benefit, and are already included in the accounts.
+These are usually direct and indirect use values in TEV. - (2) Final ecosystem services as an input to household activities, that are used to produce a benefit which are already included in the accounts.
 E.g. subsistence agriculture, or potable water directly extracted by households.
 These are usually direct and indirect use values in TEV - (3) Final ecosystem services that bring benefits to households, but they are co-jointly produced by households and firms.
-For instance recreation.
-E.g., if we think about a travel cost model, the gasoline for transport, the hotel nights, etc., are already accounted in the SNA, because jointly produced by many economic sectors (hotels, retail gasoline, etc.) as well as households.
-But there are many recreational activities that takes place without market transaction (the part of the households that is not within the production boundary in the figure).
+For instance recreation, where we have a combination of say a beautiful landscape with a hotel providing accommodation services There are many recreational activities that takes place without market transaction (the part of the households that is not within the production boundary in the figure).
 So, this case is more complex because there is not a one-to-one linkage with one ecosystem bringing inputs to only one sector, and there are many activities without market transactions. - (4) Final ecosystem services that bring benefits to the households, but are not accounted in the final value of any good or service.
-This are usually regulating services that are not within the production boundary (air purification, carbon sequestration) and non-use values.
+This are usually regulating services that are not within the production boundary (carbon sequestration) and non-use values.